-The Religious Education Program for children and youth runs from September through June and is held concurrently with the 9:30 Sunday Worship Service.
+Religious Education program begins September 17 for children and youth and runs from September through June.
+It is held concurrently with the 9:30 Sunday Worship Service.

 Director of Religious Education